First time moms have made many misconceptions about parenting. See if you can relate to the most common myths and realities.

 My co-worker and I were laughing about this “maternity leave is free time” mentality.
 “I thought I was going to finish knitting the baby’s blanket,” she mused.
 “It’s still not finished and he’s already two!”

 Lesson learned.
 Maternity leave is for resting, healing, and baby bonding.
 And lots of watching Netflix on your iPhone while you feed the baby in the middle of the night.
-Because you will watch, oh… twenty movies in a week.
+Because you might watch, oh… twenty movies in a week.

 5. That you’ll take your baby everywhere you go